Menu Close

 • Folder path must contain a search mask (to allow processing any files use *.*);

-• If you have a list of files to convert, it should be saved as a text file.
+• If you have a list of files to convert, it should be saved as a text file or an Excel spreadsheet.
 To set a list of files as a source, use @ before the file path.
 Example: 2PDF.exe -src "@C:\In\List.txt" -dst "C:\Output"

 • When setting the source folder path (or source file path) – don't forget to enclose them in double quotation marks.
 Example: 2PDF.exe -src "C:\In\Invoice.docx";